yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametry
  [in] *iTab*
- Liczony od zera indeks kartę, aby zaktualizować.
+ Liczony od zera indeks karty do zaktualizowania.

  [in] *strLabel*
  Odwołanie do ciąg, który zawiera nowy tekst etykiety kartę.

 ### <a name="return-value"></a>Wartość zwracana
- Różna od zera, w przypadku powodzenia; w przeciwnym razie 0.
+ Wartość różną od zera, jeśli to się powiedzie; w przeciwnym razie 0.

 ##  <a name="settabsheight"></a>  CMFCBaseTabCtrl::SetTabsHeight